artefactual/atom/plugins/arDrmcPlugin/frontend/README.rst

 * master branch

-  This branch triggers a job in Jenkins that deploys the site in moma.test.artefactual.com in a per-commit basis.
+  This branch triggers a job in Jenkins that deploys the testing site (see http://moma.test.artefactual.com in a per-commit basis.
   It's basically an extra step after qa/devel that we are adding in order to ensure that we are not breaking the testing site with new code.
   This is all we should be doing in master really:

     $ git checkout master